Platform Selection Guide¶

 Initial setup: DuckDB (included by default, no dependencies)

-Self-hosted deployments: ClickHouse (full control)
+Self-hosted deployments: ClickHouse, DuckDB (full control)

 DataFrame Platforms¶